Minding Your Business

 Jennifer L. Roche

-Jennifer also represents corporations in internal investigations and regulatory investigations initiated by the U.S. Securities and Exchange Commission and other government agencies.
-In addition, she advises clients in connection with potential mergers and acquisitions regarding target company litigation exposure.
+Jennifer also represents clients in internal investigations and regulatory investigations initiated by the U.S. Securities and Exchange Commission and other government agencies.
+In addition, she advises private equity and private credit clients in connection with target company and borrower litigation exposure.

 Standing in the Shoes of a Suspended Corporation under California Law